Frequently Asked Questions

 How do I book my session?

-The process is pretty simple.
+The process is super simple.
 We'll pick a tentative date for your session based on your due date (usually 6-8 days after).
-Then I'll email your session agreement with all the specifics and an invoice for the session fee.
+Then I'll email your session agreement with all the specifics and an invoice for the retainer.
 I just need an e-signature on the agreement and online payment, and we're all set.
-If you'd like to visit the studio for a tour prior to scheduling your session we can certainly arrange that!

 What happens if my baby is born earlier or later than my due date?